Emergency vets report big increase in people seeking advice

 Vets are warning pet owners to be on high alert after a spate of adder bites left dogs urgently needing anti-venom.

-Pet emergency experts Vets Now have reported seeing a 208% year-on-year increase in the number of people seeking advice about adder bites.
+Our nationwide network of pet emergency clinics have reported seeing an 86% year-on-year increase in the number of people seeking advice about adder bites.

-The dogs were being walked in Ipswich, Preston, Derby, Colchester, Southampton and Glasgow.
+The dogs were being walked in areas including Bournemouth, Tunbridge Wells, Ipswich, Colchester, Swansea and Farnham.

 Vets say the snakes are more agitated than usual at this time of year because they have just come out of hibernation.

 Dave Leicester, head of clinical intelligence at Vets Now, has drawn up an advice guide on what to do if a dog is bitten by an adder.

 He said: “Adder bites are more frequent in the spring when the snakes are just out of hibernation.